svpino/twitter/README.md

 * [Using pre-trained models to your advantage](https://twitter.com/svpino/status/1447879878607572992?s=20) — A big part of my work is to build computer vision models to recognize things.
 It's usually ordinary stuff: An antenna, a fire extinguisher, a bag, a ladder.
 Here is a trick I use to solve some of these problems.

+* [Baseline models](https://twitter.com/svpino/status/1369975138834395145?s=20) — Before you start building a machine learning model, you need a baseline.
+I find it helpful to think about 3 different levels and tackle them in order.
+Here is how I do this.

 * [Training with 100% of the data](https://twitter.com/svpino/status/1447534084494970881?s=20) — Last week I trained a machine learning model using 100% of the data.
 Then I used the model to predict the labels on the same dataset I used to train it.
 I'm not kidding.
 Hear me out.

+* [When the validation loss is lower than the training loss](https://twitter.com/svpino/status/1423569964112429060?s=20) — I built a machine learning model, and my validation loss is lower than my training loss.
+People asked me why.
+We're used to seeing the opposite, so this is definitely suspicious.
+Is this really a problem?

+* [The backbone of a machine learning system](https://twitter.com/svpino/status/1379426242957438978?s=20) — There are a lot of moving pieces on a machine learning system.
+This covers the backbone of the process, from data engineering all the way to a retraining pipeline.

 ## Examples